Nutrition in Later Years

 Dietary restrictions that are self-imposed can result in low intakes of certain vitamins and minerals.
 Most deficiencies among older adults involve vitamins and minerals associated with perishable fruits and vegetables, meat, and milk.
 These are foods often omitted from the diet due to cost, storage, long-term poor eating habits, chewing difficulty or poor appetite.

 Water is more critical to life than food.
 Lack of water will result in death sooner than lack of food.
 The sensation of thirst tends to decline with age.
 As a result, despite the availability of fluids, many older adults become dehydrated.
-Adults need six to eight cups of water each day.
+Recommended fluid intake is 13 cups a day for males and 9 cups a day for females.
 Water can be taken in many forms such as water, fruit juice, milk, soups, coffee, tea, or soft drinks.

 There are many different types of fiber.
 In general, they are divided into soluble